 \section{Method}

-This section presents the proposed framework for training DL models to learn decision boundaries similar to our hypothesized ideal decision boundary.
+This section presents our developed framework for training DL models to learn decision boundaries similar to our hypothesized ideal decision boundary.
 We will first present the overall objective.
 Later, we introduce the notations used in the paper.
 Finally, the data generation and model training steps are described.